Mikesch-mp/icingaweb2-module-grafana/doc/04-graph-configuration.md

 ### Name search order

-This module prefers the `service name`, then looks for an optional `parametrized service name` and for the `service check command name`.
+This module prefers the `service name`, then looks for an optional `parametrized service name` and at last for the `service check command name`.

 If there is no match, it will use the default dashboard as fallback.